mrsabath/kagenti-operator/README.md

 This repository contains Kubernetes operators for managing AI agents.
 Currently, it includes an operator for BeeAI agents and will eventually include one for Llama-based agent deployments.
 ## Platform Operator
-Thee Platform operator, located in [platform-operator/](platform-operator/) directory, simplifies the deployment of complex applications by managing collections of components through two key Custom Resources: Platform and Component.
+The Platform operator, located in [platform-operator/](platform-operator/) directory, simplifies the deployment of complex applications by managing collections of components through two key Custom Resources: Platform and Component.
-* **`Comoponent`**: The Component CR represents an individual deployable unit within a platform, with each component being exactly one of three types: Agent (AI/ML applications), Tool (utilities and supporting services), or Infrastructure (databases and foundational services).
+* **`Component`**: The Component CR represents an individual deployable unit within a platform, with each component being exactly one of three types: Agent (AI/ML applications), Tool (utilities and supporting services), or Infrastructure (databases and foundational services).
 The Component controller manages the complete lifecycle from build execution through deployment, while the component starts in a suspended state until activated by the Platform controller based on dependency requirements and execution order.

 * **`Platform`**: The Platform CR serves as a high-level orchestrator that manages collections of related Component CRs as a cohesive application unit.
 It defines the execution order and dependency relationships between components, ensuring that infrastructure components are deployed before the applications that depend on them.

-For detailed information about the Platform operator, including its proposal, design, CRD definitions, and implementation details, please refer to the [README.md](platform-operator/READEM.md) in the `platoform-operator` directory.
+For detailed information about the Platform operator, including its proposal, design, CRD definitions, and implementation details, please refer to the [README.md](platform-operator/README.md) in the `platoform-operator` directory.

 ## BeeAI Operator